saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 Additionally, TCP is a bi-directional protocol, so it is possible to have the other end announce it has no more data to send, but stay online for incoming data.
 This is called _TCP Half-close_.

 The unreliable nature of packet-switched networks add additional complexity to the connection termination.
 For example, FIN segments can disappear or never intentionally be sent, which leaves the connection in an awkward state.
 For example, in Linux the kernel parameter `tcp_fin_timeout` controls how many seconds TCP waits for a final FIN packet, before forcibly closing the connection.
-This is a violation of the specification, but is needed for DDoS prevention.[^man-tcp]
+This is a violation of the specification, but is needed for Denial of Service (DoS) prevention.[^man-tcp]

 Aborting a connection involves a segment with the RST flag set.
 Resets can occur because of many reasons, but some usual ones are: